-GDS II is the default file format for the LayoutEditor and fully supported in its all existing versions (version 3 to version 7).
-Also the GDS II structure is used for internal data representation in the LayoutEditor.
-This enables fast performance and avoids any unecessary conversion.
+GDS II is the default file format for the LayoutEditor and is fully supported in all existing versions (version 3 to version 7).
+The GDS II structure is also used for internal data representation in the LayoutEditor.
+This enables fast performance and avoids any unecessary conversions.
 GDS II files can be read as normal files or gzip compressed files without an external decompresser.
-Some GDS II options can be set up via the setup dialog:
+Some GDS II options can be set up via the setup dialog.

 The GDS II saves a layer number for each shape, such as a polygon, path, etc. By default the LayoutEditor keeps this number untouched.
-As an option, it is possible to set up layer mapping during load/save.
-With this mapping, a combination of layer/datatype in the GDS II file can be mapped to a layernumber in the LayoutEditor.
+However, there is an option to set up layer mapping during load/save.
+Using this mapping, a combination of layer/datatype in the GDS II file can be mapped to a layernumber in the LayoutEditor.
 This can be done via the SetupDialog or via a macro.
 The GDS II specification is not designed to store layer names.
 The LayoutEditor can store layer names by a non-standard extension (see below).

 Version 3 of the GDS II file format limits the maximum size of polygons/path elements to 200 vertices.
 The technical limit of the file format structure is 8191 points, which is allowed in version 7.
 This limit can be set via the setup dialog or via a macro.
 If a polygon exceeds this limit, it will be split into two or more polygons when saving the file.
 The default setting is 8191.
-As a workaround it is possible to save polygons in multi-records and avoid that limit.
+Polygons can be saved in multi-records to avoid this limitation.
 This is not part of the GDS standard, but supported by some viewers.
 Activate gdsMultiXYRecord to use it and avoid splitting any polygons.

-Some older software or tape devices can only handle GDS II files, if the file size is a multiple of 2048 bytes.
-By activating this option via the setup dialog or via a macro, all saved GDS II files will be padded to this length by adding a 0 at the end of the file.
+Some older software or tape devices can only handle GDS II files when the file size is a multiple of 2048 bytes.
+By activating this option, via the setup dialog or via a macro, all saved GDS II files will be padded to this length by adding a 0 at the end of the file.
 This option is rarely needed and the default for this function is off.

 Box elements were introduced with version 4 of the GDS II file format.
-After activating this option with the SetupDialog or via a macro, all box elements will be saved as a polygon.
-By default this option is turned off.
+After activating this option, using the SetupDialog or via a macro, all box elements will be saved as polygons.
+By default, this option is turned off.

 Path elements with a width greater than 0 will be saved as a polygon.
-By default this option is turned off.
-This option is useful, if the mask vendor does not accept shapes other than polygons.
+This option is turned off by default, however it is useful if the mask vendor does not accept shapes other than polygons.

 GDS II does not specify fonts.
-Therefore, text elements may look different with other viewers and are often ignored in mask production.
-By activating this option via the SetupDialog or via a macro, all text elements will be saved as polygons.
-The current design in memory is modified as well with any save operation.
-To convert scale-independent text elements as well, select a non-zero default text size value for this option in the setup.
-By default the Save Text as Polygon option is turned off.
+Therefore, text elements may look different and are often ignored in mask production.
+By activating Save Text as Polygon - via the SetupDialog or via a macro - all text elements will be saved as polygons.
+The current design in memory is modified with any save operation.
+In the setup, select a non-zero default text size value in order to convert scale-independent text elements.
+By default, the Save Text as Polygon option is turned off.

 Due to the GDSII file format's block structure, the maximum size of polygons is limited to 8192.
 Larger polygons that conform to the GDSII standard cannot be saved.
-A polygon exceeding this limit will be split by default.
-However it is possible to save such large polygon in multiple blocks.
+By default, a polygon exceeding this limit will be split.
+However, it is possible to save such a large polygon in multiple blocks.
 This method will allow an unlimited number of polygon points.
-The extension is not part of the GDSII standard, but supported by some other GDSII software tools.
+The extension is not part of the GDSII standard, but is supported by some other GDSII software tools.

 If enabled, shapes on disabled layers are ignored and not stored during a GDSII save.

 By default GDSII only stores layer numbers.
-The names of the layers and its appearance in the design is not stored.
-By activation this option the layer names will be store in the GDSII file.
+The name of the layer and its appearance in the design is not stored.
+By activating this option, the layer names will be store in the GDSII file.
 This is done by adding an additional cell to the design with the name 'LayerNames' that contains a text elements on each layer with the layer names.
-Colors, and style of the layer are stored as attributes of the text element.
-If this option is activated, that additional cell will not be visible in the LayoutEditor.
+Colour and style of the layer are stored as attributes of the text element.
+If this option is activated, the additional cell will not be visible in the LayoutEditor.
 This option is not a part of the GDSII standard.
 However, it will not interference with any other GDSII tool as long as no cell with the mentioned named is used in the design.

 A file validation is performed after any save operation.
-This is done by calculation a SHA1 checksum during the save process.
-This checksum is validated for the stored file in a second step to ensure that the GDSII file is correctly stored.
-The SHA1 checksum is stored as well in a file with the extension sha1 next to the GDSII file.
-It can be used to validate the file with common checksum checkers like sha1sum.
+This is done by calculating an SHA1 checksum during the save process.
+The checksum is validated for the stored file in a second step to ensure that the GDSII file is correctly stored.
+The SHA1 checksum is stored in a file with the extension sha1 next to the GDSII file.
+It can also be used to validate a file with common checksum checkers like sha1sum.

 The GDSII or Stream file format stores its information in records.
 Each record starts with two bytes containing the length of the record.
-So, the maximum size of a record is limited to 2^16 bytes.
-After the length record follows a record type and a data type byte.
-The GDSII specification includes the description of 69 different record types, but less than the half are normally used.
-Coimmonly used types are LAYER, BOUNDARY (=Polygon), PATH, SREF (=cell reference) or XY (to store coorinates).
+The maximum size of a record is limited to 2^16 bytes.
+The indication of length record is followed by the record type and the data type byte.
+The GDSII specification includes the description of 69 different record types but less than half are normally used.
+Commonly used types are LAYER, BOUNDARY (=Polygon), PATH, SREF (=cell reference) or XY (to store coorinates).
 Seven stream data types are defined.
-Each record type must have the specified data type.
-The following data types are supported: no data, bit array, two byte signed integer, four byte singed integer, four byte real, eight byte real and ASCII string.
+Each record type must have one of the following data types: no data, bit array, two byte signed integer, four byte singed integer, four byte real, eight byte real and ASCII string.
 The raw data of a GDSII is in binary, however the integrated TextEditor of the LayoutEditor can convert it from/to readable text.
-So, the integrated TextEditor can be used for low-level manipulation of GDSII files.
+Thus, the integrated TextEditor can be used for low-level manipulation of GDSII files.